News 2 anchor undergoes surgery: A personal message from Carolyn Murray

-I have become friends with many of you through our broadcasts and social media and that’s why I want to share something personal about myself that’s happening at a time when many of us are feeling challenged.
+I have become friends with many of you through social media and that’s why i want to share something personal about myself that’s happening at a time when many of us are feeling challenged.

 I will be “off the news desk” at WCBD News 2 for several weeks.